- Cartagena historical tour with an expert local guide

 Travel on to the San Pedro Claver Church, one of Catagena's most-visited landmarks.
 Home to a priest who aided the hungry and sick slaves arriving in the port of Cartagena, this monastery holds a special sentimental value to Colombia's African-American descendants.
 Learn about the estimated 300,000 slaves who were saved by San Pedro Claver.

-Your third stop is a visit to the Inquisition Museum, where you'll become more familiar with Cartagena's bloody past.
+Your third stop is a visit to the Inquisition Museum (time permitting), where you'll become more familiar with Cartagena's bloody past.
 Learn about the inquisition that took place in Cartagena in the 17th century and listen as your expert guide explains all about its trials and victims.

 You'll also tour Cartagena's Gold Musuem (Museo de Oro), which boasts a large gold collection from around the country.